Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-In stark contrast to $\mathrm{Mn_3Sn}$ and $\mathrm{Mn_3Ge}$, neutron scattering and $\mu$SR measurements show that the magnetic order is collinear AFM type below $\mathrm{T_N}$ = 9.2~K in the centrosymmetric GdPtBi~\cite{Suzuki2016,Shekar2018}.
-The AHE is observed up to 50~K, which is significantly larger than $\mathrm{T_N}$.
-Despite these differences, the GdPtBi hosts non-trivial topology, as in $\mathrm{Mn_3Sn}$ and $\mathrm{Mn_3Ge}$.
-In the PM state, all the electronic bands are doubly-degenerate since {\it I} and {\it T} are both preserved.
-By breaking {\it T} via an external magnetic field, the degeneracy of the electronic bands is lifted~\cite{Shekar2018,Hirschberger2016}.
-In particular, as illustrated in Fig.~\ref{fig:1}(c-d), both Zeeman effect and magnetic exchange interaction are able to split the electronic bands, leading to the formation of Weyl nodes in GdPtBi~\cite{Shekar2018,Hirschberger2016}.
-This mechanisms are responsible for the observed AHE as well as the anomalous Nernst effect, negative longitudinal magnetoresistance, and planar Hall effect in the GdPtBi~\cite{Suzuki2016,Shekar2018,Hirschberger2016,Liang2018}.
+In stark contrast to $\mathrm{Mn_3Sn}$ and $\mathrm{Mn_3Ge}$, neutron scattering and $\mu$SR measurements show that the magnetic order in GdPtBi is collinear AFM type below $\mathrm{T_N}$ = 9.2~K \cite{Suzuki2016,Shekar2018}.
+Despite the lack of inversion center, the electronic structure of GdPtBi in zero field does not feature any Weyl nodes \cite{Suzuki2016,Shekar2018}.
+However, AHE is observed up to 50 K, which is significantly larger than $\mathrm{T_N}$.
+Despite these differences, the GdPtBi hosts non-trivial topology, similarly to $\mathrm{Mn_3Sn}$ and $\mathrm{Mn_3Ge}$.
+By breaking {\it T} via an external magnetic field, the degeneracy of the electronic bands is lifted through the exchange interaction between the Gd ions \cite{Shekar2018,Hirschberger2016}.
+As illustrated in Fig.~\ref{fig:1}(c-d), the combination of Zeeman effect and magnetic exchange interaction splits the electronic bands, leading to the formation of Weyl nodes in GdPtBi \cite{Shekar2018,Hirschberger2016}.
+This mechanism is responsible for the observed AHE as well as the anomalous Nernst effect, negative longitudinal magnetoresistance, and planar Hall effect in GdPtBi \cite{Suzuki2016,Shekar2018,Hirschberger2016,Zhu2023,Liang2018}.